-Confidential STD Testing Questions and Answers
+Confidential STD Testing Clinic Q&A

 Sexual health is a fundamental part of the human experience, and is essential to our overall wellbeing.
 Having a good sex drive is healthy, and should be explored safely.
 There are inherent risks to sex, and the proper precautionary measures should be taken to ensure that all parties remain safe and healthy.
 If preventative measures are not taken, contracting a sexually transmitted disease is a real risk.
 STDs can be spread via skin to skin contact, by exchanging bodily fluids, or by coming into contact with an infected person’s blood.
 Bacterial infections, such as gonorrhea, chlamydia and syphilis, can be treated with a course of antibiotics.
 However, viral infections, including herpes, HPV and HIV, do not have a cure.
 Some viral STDs, like hepatitis B, cannot be cured, but can be prevented with immunizations.